I’ve been using this management checklist for my WordPress clients for more than 10 years, with various additions, changes and improvements.

 2. Implement Google Analytics

 That’s all you need for the start.
-With a bit of tweaking, you can get everything you need, from users’ age and interests to the site flow.
+With a bit of tweaking, you can get everything you require, from users’ age and interests to the site flow.
 You don’t need user analysis, heatmaps, social interactions and so on.
 Not while your site is still young.
 You should also consider Google Tag Manager.

 3. Implement Google Search Console